Back to Blog

 For agencies serious about growth, automated billing is not optional.
 It is infrastructure.
 The time saved on invoicing and payment collection directly converts to capacity for client acquisition and service delivery.

-Explore Trillet White-Label to see how native Stripe integration simplifies agency billing.
-With pricing starting at $99/month for Studio (3 sub-accounts) or $299/month for Agency (unlimited sub-accounts) plus $0.09/minute usage, the platform provides the billing automation agencies need to scale profitably.
+Explore Trillet White-Label and the White-Label voice AI platform guide to see how native Stripe integration simplifies agency billing.
+With pricing (as of June 2026) starting at $99/month for Studio (up to 3 sub-accounts) or $299/month for Agency (unlimited sub-accounts) plus ~$0.12/minute usage, the platform provides the billing automation agencies need to scale profitably.

 Related Articles